dsobral/ADER/material/SingleCell_draft.md

 > - Sequenced on Illumina Hiseq4000 with approximately 87,000 reads per cell
 > - 26bp read1 (16bp Chromium barcode and 10bp UMI), 98bp read2 (transcript), and 8bp I7 sample barcode

-This dataset was obtained using Chromium Single Cell 3' v2 chemistry (https://support.10xgenomics.com/single-cell-gene-expression/index/doc/specifications-sequencing-requirements-for-single-cell-3) and sequenced on a Illumina Hiseq4000.
+This dataset was generated using Chromium Single Cell 3' v2 chemistry (https://support.10xgenomics.com/single-cell-gene-expression/index/doc/specifications-sequencing-requirements-for-single-cell-3) and sequenced on a Illumina Hiseq4000.

-We will also need a reference genome.
-Genomes for human and mouse, pre-indexed and ready to be used with the STAR aligner, can be also be downloaded from the 10x Genomics webite: https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest.
+We will also need a reference genome. `cellranger` uses the [STAR](https://github.com/alexdobin/STAR) aligner to map reads to a reference genome.
+Genomes for human and mouse, pre-indexed and ready to be used with STAR, can be downloaded from the 10x Genomics webite: https://support.10xgenomics.com/single-cell-gene-expression/software/downloads/latest.

+*Note: You don't need to download a reference genome now, as one is already provided for the course. *

-*Note: In these task we will use a small subset the full dataset consisting of 1M reads, and a genome reference of just human chromosome 1, since the full dataset takes ~14 hours to process using 8 cores and 32Gb of RAM.*
+*Note: In this task we will use a small subset the full dataset consisting of 1M reads, and a genome reference of just human chromosome 1, since the full dataset takes ~14 hours to process using 8 cores and 32Gb of RAM.*

 ### Evaluate sample quality